 Professor of Linguistics.
 Associate Member of Cognitive Science Program faculty.
 Ph.D., University of Massachusetts at Amherst, 1986.
 Syntactic theory, comparative syntax, syntax-semantics interface, morphology-syntax interaction, Japanese linguistics, linguistic theory and music theory.

-Associate Professor of Linguistics.
+Professor of Linguistics.
 PhD., University of Tübingen, 2003.
 Computational Linguistics, computational corpus linguistics, machine learning techniques in computational linguistics, natural language processing.

 Professor of Linguistics Member of African Studies Program & International Studies Program Faculty Adjunct Professor of African American and African Diaspora Studies.
 Ph.D., University of York (UK), 1988.
 African Languages (especially endangered languages), Political Discourse Analysis, The Politics About Languages in Africa, Multilingualism and Language Contact, Pragmatics of Prosody, Ethnopragmatics.